Look with “new eyes” to get more info from your photos.

 - Are there members of the family or other people missing from the photos who, you think, should be there?
 Why do you think (or know) they are not there?

-- By the way people are standing together or apart, turned toward or away from each other, can you “see” something significant about their relationships?
+- Observing the way people are standing together or apart, turned toward or away from each other, can you “see” something significant about their relationships?

 2. Be a detective.